Skip Ribbon Commands

 *Available as downloads from the Victorian Assessment Software System (VASS)

-Decisions on Special Examination Arrangements applications will be based on strength and completeness of evidence of existing modifications made by the school in classroom learning and School-based Assessments as outlined in the ‘School-based evidence’.
+Decisions on Special Examination Arrangements applications will be based on strength and completeness of evidence of existing modifications made by the school in School-based Assessments as outlined in the ‘School-based evidence’.

 The VCAA may seek further information from the school to support the assessment of an application, if necessary.